Haimantika/next-starter/README.md

 ### Add environment variables

-In your Vercel project settings (or during deployment), add all the necessary environment variables.
-Make sure to update the values for the production environment, including:
+For Vercel deployment, add all the necessary environment variables in your Vercel project settings:

 1. `BASE_URL`: Set this to your production domain.
 2. `STRIPE_SECRET_KEY`: Use your Stripe secret key for the production environment.